LukeWood/hugo-LukeWood.github.io/content/post/Glove-Embeddings-in-Keras.md

 <script src="https://gist.github.com/LukeWoodSMU/9a712501c7f6f4f64ad31815c331f2b0.js"></script>

 <h2>Loading the Weights and Creating the Embedding Matrix</h2>
 I needed to transfer the weight values from the file into a dictionary so that we can look up the values of the embedding associated with each word.
 Professor Eric Larson from Southern Methodist University wrote a jupyter notebook for his Machine Learning course that showcased an easy way to do this.
-Here is a sample of this:
+Here is a snipped derived from the sample:

 <script src="https://gist.github.com/LukeWoodSMU/d9f76bf5d63713e60fef2c4de6651aa2.js"></script>